Jesus and the Children.

-Our Adversary, the devil, is seeking to limit the influence of Christ Jesus, so how better, than to destroy our children.
+Our Adversary, the devil, is seeking to limit the influence of Christ Jesus,……… to destroy our children.

 It does not matter whether they are rich or poor, the answer is as Jesus said, “Bring them unto me.”

-(Many say that a whole generation is already gone: Maybe so, and maybe [and let us all pray so] the Shepherd is going out now to rescue these lost ones.)
+(Many say that a whole generation is already gone: Maybe so, and maybe not.
+But, and let us all pray for those we know, the Shepherd is going out now to rescue these lost ones.)

 Proverbs 2:1-2, 9 “My son, if thou wilt receive My words, and hide My commandments with thee;

 So that thou incline thine ear unto wisdom, and apply thy heart to understand;

 Then shalt thou understand righteousness, and judgement, and equity; yea, every good path.”